jieter/django-tables2/docs/pages/api-reference.rst

                 This functionality is also available via the ``show_header`` keyword argument to a table's constructor.

-        exclude (typle): Exclude columns from the table.
+        exclude (tuple): Exclude columns from the table.
             This is useful in subclasses to exclude columns in a parent::

                 >>> class Person(tables.Table):